ManuelaRosina/Advent_of_Code_2021/README.md

 Given a list of numbers count how often a number is larger than the previous one.

 ### My solution:
-loop through the list and compare the two numbers.
+Loop through the list and compare the two numbers.
 Increase a counter if the second is larger than the first

 ### Part 2 Problem:
+Now we have to sum all numbers in a window of size 3 and count again how often that sum is larger than the previous one.

 ### My solution:
+I adjusted the loop to stop at the last window (not the last element) and select the numbers from the list inside the window to compute the sum.
+The rest stays the same.

 ## Day 2: Dive!
 ### Part 1 Problem:
 Given a list of instructions of the form 'forward/up/down X' where X is a number find the horizontal and depth position after they are executed. 'down' increases depth, 'up' decreased depth, forward increases the horizontal position.

 ### My solution:
+In this case I haven't split the loading of the data and the computation in two parts but do it in one go.
+For each line in the input I split it on the space.
+The second part is converted to an int and based on the first part the operation is selected.

 ### Part 2 Problem:
+Now the up and down instructions decrease and increase a value called aim respectively.
+Forward increases the horizontal value by X and the depth by the current aim multiplied by X.

 ### My solution:
+I used the same code as before but adjusted the computation operations according to the problem description.

 ## Day 3 Binary Diagnostic:
 ### Part 1 Problem: